Thomas Built Homes | 5 Things to Know About Building a Home in Carstairs, Alberta

 While every county and even subdivision will have its own guidelines, there is a general height restriction for residential structures in the town of Carstairs.
 This is usually set at 10 metres (about 33 feet) from the front of grade – from the top of the dirt/soil at the front of the house – and that means your house can have two floors as well as a walkout basement.

-Out in Mountain View County, which surrounds Carstairs, the limit is 10 metres from the average grade around the house perimeter.
+Something to know about building in Mountain View County, which surrounds Carstairs, is that the limit is 10 metres from the average grade around the house perimeter.
 So, if you’re planning a walkout basement, it can make it more difficult to build a two story home.

 2) The lots are generally bigger and cheaper: